How to Mock Fastio API Endpoints for Unit Testing

 For teams using the OpenClaw integration, testing works a bit differently.
 OpenClaw connects directly via the terminal command clawhub install dbalve/fast-io, providing multiple tools with no configuration for natural language file management.

-When unit testing an OpenClaw implementation, you mock the tool execution layer instead of direct HTTP requests.
-You can define mock tool outputs for functions like search_workspace, summarize_document, or list_directory.
-This approach lets you verify your OpenClaw agent interprets the mock data and generates the right natural language response for the user.
+When unit testing an OpenClaw implementation, you mock the tool execution layer instead of raw HTTP.
+Define mock outputs for the real MCP tools: upload, storage (list, search, details), find, and ai (ask).
+This lets you verify your OpenClaw agent interprets the mock data and generates the right natural language response.

 Evidence and Benchmarks for Mock Testing